 Do you really need that farmhouse sink in the kitchen to be happy with your home choice?
 Would a two-car garage be a convenience or a necessity?
 Could the "man cave" of your dreams be a future renovation project instead of a make-or-break right now?

 The first step in your home buying process should be getting pre-approved for your mortgage.
 This allows you to know your budget before you fall in love with a home that is way outside of it.

 Wednesday, June 19, 2019 / by Autumn Creighton

 Here are 5 compelling reasons listing your home for sale this summer makes sense.

 The latest Buyer Traffic Index from the National Association of Realtors (NAR) shows that buyer demand remains strong throughout the vast majority of the country.
 These buyers are ready, willing, and able to purchase… and are in the market right now!
 More often than not, multiple buyers are competing with each other for the same home.

 Take advantage of the buyer activity currently in the market.

 Housing inventory is still under the 6-month supply needed for a normal housing market.
 This means that, in most of the country, there are not enough homes for sale to satisfy the number of buyers.

 Historically, the average number of years a homeowner stayed in his or her home was six, but that number has hovered between nine and ten years since 2011.
-Many homeowners hav ...
+Many homeowners have a pent-up desi ...